History of Thailand: Sukhothai period (1238–1438)

-Another Thai state that coexisted with Sukhothai was the eastern state of Lan Na centred in Chiang Mai.
-King Mangrai was its founder.
-This city-state emerged in the same period as Sukhothai.
-Evidently, Lan Na became closely allied with Sukhothai.
-After the Ayutthaya Kingdom had emerged and expanded its influence from the Chao Phraya valley, Sukhothai was finally subdued.
-Fierce battles between Lan Na and Ayutthaya also constantly took place and Chiang Mai was eventually subjugated, becoming Ayutthaya's vassal.
+Lan Na emerged as a city-state in the same period as Sukhothai.
+The Lan Na kingdom was founded by King Mangrai in the late 13th century.
+Mangrai established the capital city Chiang Mai in Northern Thailand.
+Evidently, Lan Na coexisted and became closely allied with Sukhothai.
+Ayutthaya Kingdom expanded its influence from the Chao Phraya Basin and finally subdued Sukhothai.
+Fierce battles between Lan Na and Ayutthaya occurred constantly and Chiang Mai was eventually subjugated as a vassal of Ayutthaya.

-Lan Na's independent history ended in 1558, when it finally fell to the Burmese.
-It was dominated by Burma until the late-18th century.
-Local leaders then rose up against the Burmese with the help of the rising Thai kingdom of Thonburi of King Taksin.
-The "Northern City-States" then became vassals of the lower Thai kingdoms of Thonburi and Bangkok.
-In the early 20th century, they were annexed and became part of modern Siam, the country that is now called "Thailand".
+Lan Na's independent history ended in 1558 when it fell to Burmese control.
+Local leaders rose up against the Burmese with the help of the rising Thonburi Kingdom of King Taksin.
+The "Northern City-States" became autonomous vassals of Thonburi in 1774–1775.
+The Lan Na dynasty ended when the region was formally incorporated by the Rattanakosin Kingdom around 1874.